umbertopicchini/pomp-ricker/README.md

 # Installation
 Some constructs (Csnippets) require the ability to compile C code.
-Therefore if you are on a Windows machine you probably need to install Rtools before running the scripts or you'll get errors.
+- If you are on a Windows machine you need to install Rtools before running the scripts or you'll get errors.
+Rtools can be downloaded from   cran.r-project.org.
+When installing Rtools, it is sufficient to choose the “Package authoring installation” option.
+Also during the installation, tick the “edit system PATH” box.
 - On Mac you might need Xcode.
 - On Linux you should be already good to go.

-# References:
+# References
 - Andrieu, C., & Roberts, G. O. (2009).
 The pseudo-marginal approach for efficient Monte Carlo computations.
 The Annals of Statistics, 697-725.
 - Wood, S. N. (2010).
 Statistical inference for noisy nonlinear ecological dynamic systems.
 Nature, 466(7310), 1102-1104.
 - Ionides, E. L., Nguyen, D., Atchadé, Y., Stoev, S., & King, A. A. (2015).
 Inference for dynamic and latent variable models via iterated, perturbed Bayes maps.
 Proceedings of the National Academy of Sciences, 112(3), 719-724.